-The right to paternity leave allows an eligible officer, who provides the required notice, to take 1 week or 2 consecutive weeks leave to care for the baby/child or to support the mother/adopter following birth (paternity leave cannot be taken for any other purpose), with a maximum of 5 days paid leave in any period of 2 years.
+The right to paternity leave allows an eligible officer, who provides the required notice, to take 1 week or 2 consecutive weeks leave to care for the baby/child or to support their partner following birth or adoption placement (paternity leave cannot be taken for any other purpose), with a maximum of 5 days paid leave in any period of 2 years.

 F117 – Who is eligible?

-An officer is eligible for paternity leave if he has or expects to have responsibility for the baby’s/child’s upbringing and is the biological father of the baby, and/or the husband or partner of the mother/adopter.
+An officer is eligible for paternity leave if they have or expect to have responsibility for the baby’s/child’s upbringing and is the biological father of the baby, and/or the spouse or partner of the primary care giver/adopter.

-Paternity leave must be taken in order to care for the new baby/child or support the mother/adopter of the baby/child.
+Paternity leave must be taken in order to care for the new baby/child or support the primary care giver of the baby/child.

 F118 – Notice periods

-An officer must advise his line manager that he intends to take paternity leave:
+An officer must advise their line manager that they intend to take paternity leave: